derduskenga/crack-pins-use-stolen-pins-hashes/README.md

 The hacker knows that the users sign in into the system by using a username and a six-digit PIN, and that the hashing algorithm used is md5, so the hacker proceeds as follows:

-1. Generates all possible six-digit PINs and their hashes.
+1. Generates all possible six-digit PINs and their hashes, called a *dictionary*.
 It looks similar to the following dictionary, where the `key` is the six-digit PIN, and the `value` is the PINs hash:

     `{..., '012345':'d6a...d4a', '012649':'551...b5d', '014532':'693...0e8', ...}`